 Poll Finds Big Disconnect Between Washington Policymakers and Voters on Value of Housing

-Nearly three of four American voters believe it is reasonable and appropriate for the federal government to provide tax incentives to promote homeownership.
-This sentiment cuts across partisan and regional lines across the country, according to a recent poll conducted on behalf of NAHB.
+Nearly three of four American voters believe it is reasonable and appropriate for the federal government to provide tax incentives to promote homeownership, a sentiment that cuts across partisan and regional lines across the country, according to a recent poll conducted on behalf of NAHB.

-Further, an overwhelming majority of respondents oppose eliminating the mortgage interest deduction and would be less likely to support a candidate for Congress, which wants to do away with this vital tax incentive.
+Further, an overwhelming majority of respondents oppose eliminating the mortgage interest deduction and would be less likely to support a candidate for Congress who wants to do away with this vital tax incentive.